Single-photon-boosted type-I fusion gates: Resource estimates for fusion-based state generation

 \subsection{4-qubit GHZ states}

-Four-qubit GHZ states are relevant, for example, as resource states for the 4-star network in fusion-based quantum computing \cite{Bartolucci2023}.
-They can be generated directly from eight single photons without intermediate multiplexing \cite{gimeno2016}.
+Four-qubit GHZ states can be generated directly from eight single photons without intermediate multiplexing \cite{gimeno2016}.
 The corresponding success probability is $1/128$, which implies an average cost of $1024$ single photons per successful 4-qubit GHZ state.